COPD Acute Exacerbation Service

 CORE Team (on-call clinician)

-The CORE team can be contacted via telephone to discuss the suitability of the referral in order to avoid delays given the small window period of 72 hours.
+Clinicians should ring the CORE number to discuss suitability of the referral.
+To avoid delays, they are given a small window period of 72 hours.

-If patients are referred on this pathway direct from ambulatory care or the emergency department at WH or UCLH, their GP will be informed.
+If patients are referred on this pathway directly from ambulatory care or the emergency department at WH or UCLH, their GP will be informed.

 EMIS form